wchen777/tcp-ip/README.md

 ## Measuring Performance

-For a 2MB sendfile lossless network, our implementation took around 215 seconds.
+For a 2MB sendfile on a lossless network, our implementation took around 215 seconds.
 File contents are the same.

 ![2mb](packet_capture/2mb_non_lossy_time "2mb")